Terms of Service

 • The All Kinds of Minds Practice is not equipped to provide assessments for young people with a history of aggression or violence.
 This policy ensures the safety and well-being of both clients and professionals.

-It is mandatory for the parent or client to disclose any history of aggression or violence in advance when completing the Intake Forms, which are required prior to the assessment.
+It is mandatory for the parent or client to disclose any history of aggression or violence in advance when completing the Intake Form, which is required prior to the assessment.

-If there is a disclosure of a history of aggression or violence, the parent or client will be informed that the All Kinds of Minds Practice is not suitable for their assessment needs.
+If there is a disclosure of a history of aggression or violence, the parent will be informed that the All Kinds of Minds Practice is not suitable for their assessment needs.

 If a client fails to disclose a history of aggression or violence and this information becomes known, services will be terminated immediately in line with the Terms of Service.